“Abs are made in the kitchen.” “You can’t outrun a bad diet.” “Weight loss is 80% diet and 10% exercise.”

-Trust us, you don’t drink enough h20 anyway, but vacation is usually worse for hydration habits because you’re off your routine.
+Trust us, you don’t drink enough water anyway, and vacations are usually worse for hydration habits because you’re off your routine.
 Your body is made of approximately 60% water and needs hydration for the delivery of oxygen to your tissues and for every organ to function properly.
-Water is also one of nature’s best gifts, supporting digestion, detox, collagen production and overall wellbeing without a single calorie.
+Water is also one of nature’s best gifts, supporting digestion, detox, collagen production and overall well being without a single calorie.
 If you’re one of those people that says, “I really don’t like water,” then try adding some lemon, raspberries, cucumber, mint or other natural flavor boosters to the water to make it more enticing for your taste buds.
 Learn to love it!

 As a goal, avoid feeling starved or stuffed.
 Consider your body a car and your stomach the gas tank.
 Aim to keep that fullness level somewhere in the middle at all times.
 If you’re starving, you’ve waited too long to eat—when we’re starving is when bad choices are more frequently made!
 And if you’re stuffed, you’ve overloaded your body and are probably not going to use up all of those calories.
 What you don’t burn will be stored as fat.
 End of story.

 Life should be fun.
 There will be parties, vacations, special events and holidays come back around every single year.
 Rather than yo-yoing yourself from fat to thin (which is extremely unhealthy and can lead to serious chronic diseases), find a balance somewhere in that middle ground and stick to it.
 On your next vacation, remember that this is not the last time you’ll ever eat out at a restaurant.
 The big picture is that you have a responsibility to stay healthy and active for your family, your friends and yourself.

 You deserve a lifestyle that you are proud of, which makes you happy and will keep you healthy for your lifetime so that you can take more vacations and enjoy life!